matthewrobinsondev/blog/content/posts/using-stow/index.md

 Ever since I took an interest in dotfiles (*I'm looking at you emacs & awesome wm.*) and their magical ability to configure applications and tweak each little setting to my liking, I've been hooked.
 I spend more time configuring these tools than using them, _in the true developer way_.

-However, I always ran into one issue: I have multiple hard drives for different distros (and a consistent ability to break my machine.) and have never found a great way to manage my config files.
+However, I always ran into one issue: I have multiple drives for different distros (and a consistent ability to break my machine) and have never found a great way to manage my config files.

 ![Distro Hopping](distro_hopping.jpg "It's funny because its true.")